piku235/JungiThemeBundle/Resources/doc/theme-changer.md

 }
 ```

-A theme changer is a very simple due to its small interface, so there will not be (fortunately) too much to read.
-It is available via the `jungi_theme.changer` service.
+A theme changer is available via the `jungi_theme.changer` service.

 Example
 -------

-The below example shows a frequent situation when you want to change the current theme by using a form.
+The example below shows a frequent situation when you want to change the current theme by using a form.

 ```php
 $themeChanger = $this->get('jungi_theme.changer');